Ex-reporter tells UK court he hacked William and Kate's phones nearly 200 times

 The subsequent scandal rocked the British establishment and led Murdoch to close the 168-year-old News of the World.
 Three of the paper's former news editors have admitted phone-hacking offences.

-Goodman, 56, is now on trial accused with the paper's former editor Andy Coulson, later Prime Minister David Cameron's media chief, of authorising illegal payments to police officers to obtain royal telephone directories.
+Goodman, 56, is now on trial accused with the paper's former editor Andy Coulson, later Prime Minister David Cameron's media chief, of authorizing illegal payments to police officers to obtain royal telephone directories.

 Coulson and Rebekah Brooks, another former editor and later chief executive of Murdoch's British newspaper arm are also on trial accused of phone-hacking offences.
 They and four other defendants on trial deny the charges.